cley44/Sudoku/README.md

 # Sudoku
 Creating a sudoku game

-WORK IN PROGRESS
+Create a random sudoku board.

-Right now it only create a randomize sudoku board and show it.
+After that you can play a sudoku game, press the C button to correct your board.
-It take some seconds before showing it so don't worry if you see a blackscreen at the start
+If your board is complete end true then you will see the WIN screen.